 Our Executive Team

 Born and raised in Fallon, Nevada, Garrett Kalt attributes his passion for service, leadership, and community to his small-town upbringing.
 Garrett views LEAD Green as a platform to pay it forward and give back to the community that shaped him into the person he is today.
 Garrett recently graduated Washington State University with degrees in Strategic Communication and Political Science within the Honors College.
-He will move to London this Fall to pursue a MSc in Politics and Communication from the London School of Econmics and Political Science.
-After completing his masters, Garrett hopes to pursue a career within state and local government focusing on internal communication, organizational management, and constituent relations.
+He currently lives in London where he is pursuing an MSc in Politics and Communication from the London School of Economics and Political Science.
+After completing his masters, Garrett hopes to begin a career in state and local government focusing on internal communication, organizational management, and constituent relations.

 alan kalt, VP of Fundrasing

-Alan Kalt grew up in a small rural town in southeastern Montana.
-The farming and ranching community of Forsyth had a significant impact in Kalt's growth and development.
-He attributes the environment in his ability to have “foresight” and challenge others to focus on the future.
-Kalt is a certified public accountant and the Churchill County Chief Financial Officer.
-His leadership role and financial background has assisted Churchill County in effectively dealing with growth and the financial challenges facing local governments over the past 25 years.
-Kalt teaches Extended Studies Classes at the University of Nevada Reno and serves on various community and state boards providing community service to enhance of those communities.
+Alan Kalt grew up in a rural town in southeastern Montana.
+The farming community of Forsyth had a significant impact on Alan's development.
+He attributes the environment in his ability to have “foresight” and challenges others to focus on the future.
+Alan is a certified public accountant and recently retired as the Churchill County Chief Financial Officer.
+His leadership assisted Churchill County in effectively dealing with growth and the economic challenges facing local governments over the past 25 years.
+Alan currently works with the Nevada POOL/PACT and teaches Extended Studies classes at the University of Nevada Reno.
 He is an honor graduate from Montana State University in Bozeman, Montana.
-He is excited about the positive impact that LEAD Green can have on helping youth find their passion in life and learn to be there best.
+He is excited about the positive impact LEAD Green can have on helping youth find their passion in life and learn to be their personal best.

 Our Board of Directors